ProfessorManhattan/docs-docker/readme-ci/example.md

 ### Integrating with GitLab CI

 The main purpose of this project is to build a Docker container that can be used in CI pipelines.
-If you want to incorporate this CI pipeline tool into a project then your first step would be to create a `.gitlab-ci.yml` file in the root of the repository that you would like to add it to.
+If you want to incorporate this CI pipeline tool into GitLab CI project then your first step would be to create a `.gitlab-ci.yml` file in the root of your repository that is hosted by GitLab.
 Your `.gitlab-ci.yml` file should look something like this:

 ```yaml
 ---